04alexklink/GitHubCV/README.md

 - :airplane: Travelling: Covered every continent except for Antarctica and visited over 30 countries
 - :tennis: Sports and Fitness: Tennis, Hiking, Surfing (...it's the taking part that counts right?) and most recently Yoga
-- :book: Reading: A relatively new interest that led me to start a book club
+- :book: Reading: A relatively new interest that led me to start a book club.
+I haven't been able to convince them to read Eloquent JavaScript with me yet but it's a work in progress.